All Episodes

 Yes, sir.

-So I have a very simple solution to this uh problem that we have going on in our communities.
+Sean, I have a very simple solution to this problem that we have going on in our communities.

 I'm a specialized veteran myself.

-We could report to our local county sheriff's department, just like you have volunteer firefighters reporting to the local uh uh county uh firefighter department.
+We could report to our local county sheriff's department just like you have volunteer firefighters reporting to the local county firefighter department.

-We need you at the mall, Wednesday through through Thursday.
+We need you with them all Wednesday through Thursday.

 And thank you so much for that.

-I think but but even bigger than that, Randy, I think there are jobs available for people that yeah, look, I know friends of mine that are 42 years old retired from the MYPD and and they worked on terrorism task forces, you know, their entire career.
+I think, but even bigger than that, Randy, I think there are jobs available for people that, look, I know friends of mine that are 42 years old, retired from the NYPD, and they worked on terrorism task forces, you know, their entire career.

-And and they they want a new career, a new job.
+And they want a new career, a new job.

-They also they they got into this work because they want to serve.
+They also, they got into this work because they want to serve.

 And for them to go out and do full threat assessments and come up with a plan where nobody could penetrate into that school, it's win-win-win-win-win.